LoopKit/loopdocs/docs/faqs/branch-faqs.md

 ### User interface improvements

 You'll notice dashed lines in the HUD for the CGM value if the CGM data goes older than 15 min (that way you don't accidentally miss the fact that your CGM has failed).
 The API Secret is hidden after it is saved in Loop Settings now, and if you accidentally leave a trailing slash on the Nightscout URL...Loop will ignore it.
 The bolus progress row is new to master branch now, although many of you have been accustomed to that visual in dev branch for awhile now.
 The "Scenarios" screen, that would sometimes appear when a phone was shaken, is also disabled by default now.
 The Issue Report has more information about your Loop app's build date and version so that you can more easily track its build history.
-The Apple

 ### Common build error squashed

-One of the common build errors occured if people left a space in their Loop folder name after downloading.
+One common build error was caused if there was a space in the Loop folder name after downloading.
 This problem has been fixed and you will no longer get build errors if you have a space in your Loop folder name.
 Ahhhhh!
 I love it!!!

 ### Nightscout profile uploading